gaf3/hundoword/README.md

 # Testing

 Make sure you're using Django in Development mode above.
 Trust me, it'll save you a lot of headaches.

+## Pronounciation

+Without the a Forvo account, the audio RESTful and JavaScript tests fail in parts.
+I may add something to say "not covered" or something instead.

 ## RESTful API